dikortis/LetsTalkETC/Episodes/Episode_12.md

-people to mine for of same kind of parallels proof of proof of watching can't act on its own behalf and publish data to another block chain in a you know reliable manner but it can pay people and then validate that the work was done correctly and so we're bringing
+people to mine for of same kind of parallels proof of proof of watching can't act on its own behalf and publish data to another blockchain in a you know reliable manner but it can pay people and then validate that the work was done correctly and so we're bringing